 This is the 27th year the partnership has marked National Public Lands Day with a public release event at Vermilion Cliffs.
 In 2020, due to COVID-19 restrictions, the team took the celebration online reaching more than 10,000 viewers of the event.
 Because of that success, the event will be live streamed again, for the third year in a row, in addition to the in-person event.

 "The Bureau of Land Management is excited once again to host the annual Arizona/Utah California Condor National Public Lands Day event at Vermilion Cliffs National Monument.
 The BLM, alongside other state and federal agencies are privileged to work together with The Peregrine Fund in the recovery of this great species.
-We are excited to host the event in-person, according to CDC guidelines, but also virtually so that the scope and reach of this incredible and successful collaborative effort can continue to inspire people around the world," says Bureau of Land Management Vermilion Cliffs National Monument Manager Brandon Boshell.
+We are excited to host this event in-person (on site) as well as virtually so that the scope and reach of this incredible and successful collaborative effort can continue to inspire people around the world," says Bureau of Land Management Vermilion Cliffs National Monument Manager Brandon Boshell.

 Condor Reintroduction Program Director for The Peregrine Fund, Tim Hauck says, “We currently have 113 California Condors flying the skies of northern Arizona and southern Utah.
 We’re excited that the population continues to grow and are monitoring several nests with young birds that have hatched in the wild this year.
 Adding these captive-reared birds to the wild flock helps to increase genetic diversity and overall success of the program.”

 Because the condor team is unable to predict exactly when the birds will choose to leave their release pen, the live stream event will have a picture-in-picture set up with a camera trained on the release pen and will include videos and interviews with the condor biologists and conservationists who work with these massive birds!
 Viewers will also be able to ask questions and have them answered live by the condor team.